dfrnt-labs/terminusdb-docs-static/src/app/docs/product-tour/page.md

 ---
 nextjs:
   metadata:
-    title: TerminusCMS Product Tour
+    title: TerminusDB Product Tour
     description: >-
-      This page provides an overview of the TerminusCMS dashboard to help you navigate its features.
+      This page provides an overview of the TerminusDB dashboard to help you navigate its features.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/technical-documentation-terminuscms-og.png
 media:
-  - alt: Try out TerminusCMS by clone a demo data product
+  - alt: Try out TerminusDB by clone a demo data product
     caption: ''
     media_type: Image
-    title: Try out TerminusCMS by clone a demo data product
+    title: Try out TerminusDB by clone a demo data product
     value: https://assets.terminusdb.com/docs/profile-option.png
 ---

-TerminusCMS includes many features to build content infrastructures for complex environments.
+TerminusDB includes many features to build content infrastructures for complex environments.
 This product tour aims to provide you with an understanding of how to navigate the product and get started on your projects.

 *   [Creating projects, managing them, and designing your schema](/docs/projects-terminuscms-tour/)
 *   [Content and data curation](/docs/content-curation-terminuscms-tour/)